neovasolutions/Python-Virtual-Environment/README.md

 All the instructions for how to go about building the project with virtual environment are [here](https://github.com/neovasolutions/Python-Virtual-Environment/blob/master/docs/Python_Neova.pdf)

 #### NOTE
 This project includes `.gitignore` file that ignores the virtual environment dependencies.
-Dependencies can be managed as described in the instructions document in `docs/` folder.
+Dependencies can be managed as described in the [instructions](https://github.com/neovasolutions/Python-Virtual-Environment/blob/master/docs/Python_Neova.pdf) document.